-In most cases, it is clear what is a model and what is not, but in some cases there can be uncertainty.
+In most cases, it is clear what is and is not a model, but in some cases there can be uncertainty.
 However, the distinction is not necessarily important.
 An actuary ensures that all calculations are done with "due skill and care".
 It would not be good practice to use any computer program without considering whether it was sufficiently accurate and suitable for the task.